 Accuracy: Do the testing companies use the latest and most accurate testing technologies available?
 How accurate are the tests compared to alternatives?

 Value: Are you getting your money’s worth?
 Are there any hidden costs or charges?
 Does the test provider offer discounts to our readers?

 Customer Support: How well does the testing company help you choose the best test?
 How clearly are the results presented?
 How well does the testing company help you understand results and get treatment if necessary?

 Privacy: Are all test kits sent in discreet packaging?
 Will your data be stored securely?
 Could your data ever be shared without your permission?

 Test Results Speed: How fast will you receive your test results from the moment you click “buy?”
 Are the waiting times stated by the testing companies accurate and consistent?

 Microbiome tests are not FDA-approved and should not be used as a diagnostic tool.
-One way to think of them is as another measure of your body, providing insights you have never before been able to access.
+Instead they are another measure of your body, providing insights that you have never before been able to access.
 These insights could prove useful for you if you are ready to make some health or lifestyle overhauls and want a new way to look at your gut health.